5ghub/imxrt/README.md

 -IMXRT1062_Arduino.zip: Contains the library (used with Arduino IDE).

-- Kit sketches: Folder contains more Arduino sketches for sensors and hardwrae devices
+-Kit sketches: Folder contains more Arduino sketches for sensors and hardwrae devices

 # How to Use Arduino IDE with the Board